Websites have been around for 20+ years, hasn’t cost been pretty well settled by now?

 “Patients cannot discern quality.”

-At first I was a little offended.
+WTF?
+I was offended.
 Wait a minute, I know quality when I see it!
 Do you think I’m an idiot?

 Then I realized . . . she was absolutely right.